shameer/Culturia/culturia/culture.md

 #### `(atom-link! atom other context)`

-Create a direct link between `ATOM` and `OTHER` inside the database referenced by `CONTEXT`
+Create a directed link between `ATOM` and `OTHER` inside the database referenced by `CONTEXT`

 #### `(atom-incomings atom context)`